carla-simulator/carla/Docs/large_map_overview.md

 The large map feature introduces the concept of dormant actors to CARLA.
 Dormant actors exist within the context of large maps only.
 Dormant actors are non-ego-vehicle actors in the simulation that are located outside of the __actor active distance__ of the ego vehicle, e.g., vehicles far from the ego vehicle.
 The actor active distance can be equal to or less than the streaming distance.

 If an actor finds itself outside of the actor active distance of the ego vehicle, it will become dormant.
 The actor will still exist, but it will not be rendered.
-Physics will only be computed if [hybrid mode](adv_traffic_manager.md#hybrid-physics-mode) is set on that actor.
-A dormant actor's [location](python_api.md#carla.Actor.set_location) and [transformation](python_api.md#carla.Actor.set_transform) can still be set, even if their physics is not being calculated.
+Physics will not be calculated (unless running in hybrid mode via the traffic manager), although [location](python_api.md#carla.Actor.set_location) and [transformation](python_api.md#carla.Actor.set_transform) can still be set.
 Once the dormant actor comes within actor active distance of the ego vehicle again, it will wake up, and its rendering and physics will resume as normal.

+Actors controlled by the Traffic Manager have distinct behaviors that can be configured when operating within a large map.
+Read more in the [Traffic Manager documentation](adv_traffic_manager.md#traffic-manager-in-large-maps) to find out about how this works.

 An actor will become dormant or wake up on a [`world.tick()`](python_api.md#carla.World.tick).